pdevito3/HeimGuard/README.md

 - You don't have boundary permission context.
 Let's look at a couple examples:
   - As mentioned above, we generally use the `aud` claim (or maybe some custom one) to determine what apis your security token can be used in.
 So in the example above we have `  "aud": ["api1", "api2"],` and one of my permissions is `ManageRecipe`.
 What if I am allowed to manage recipes in `api1` but not `api2`?
 You could prefix them with something like `api1.ManageRecipe`, but that adds coupling, domain logic, and becomes a huge multipler in the amount of claims being passed around.
   - Say I have a permission `CanDrinkAlcohol` but depending on where I’m at in the world it may or may not be true based on my age.
 I could tag it with something like `US.CanDrink`, `UK.CanDrink`, etc. but this would be far from ideal for a variety of reasons.
 - Tokens are only given at authentication time, so if you need to update permissions, you need to invalidate all the issued tokens every time you make an update.
-You coudl also make token lifetimes very short to get more up to date info more often, but that is not ideal either and still has coupling of identity and permissions.
+You could also make token lifetimes very short to get more up to date info more often, but that is not ideal either and still has coupling of identity and permissions.

 So, what do we do?
 Well we can still get identity state from our identity server like we usually do.
 Usually, that should include some kind of role or set of roles that the user has been assigned to.
 These roles can then be mapped to permissions and used as a reference to a group of permissions.